Primorod79/TechnicalprubeAPI/README.md

 ## 📄 License

-This project is for educational and technical assessment purposes.
+This project is for technical assessment purposes.